jonalxh/vue-audio-recorder/README.md

 # serve with hot reload at localhost:8080
 npm run dev

-# build for production with minification
+# build for production with minification (must be with node 12 or 14)
 npm run build
 ```